White Front: Rapid growth in California under Interstate

-In April 1968, White Front announced that they were closing their Van Nuys store and liquidating the stock at that store only.
-At the time of the announcement, the Van Nuys store was the oldest store at that time and the only store at that time that predated the acquisition of the company by Interstate.
-The result of this store closing resulted in the official store count to be reduced by one.
+In April 1968, White Front announced that they were closing their Van Nuys store and liquidating its stock.
+At that time, the Van Nuys store was the oldest one and the only one that predated the acquisition of the company by Interstate.
+The result of this closing reduced the official store count by one.

 The 27th White Front store in the nation, the 24th in California and the ninth in Northern California, was opened on Sixteenth Street, on the site of the former Seals Stadium, in San Francisco in October 1968.
-Celebrities included were singing star John Gary; comedian Pat Paulsen; and actors Rose Marie and Lainie Kazan.
+Celebrities attending were singing star John Gary; comedian Pat Paulsen; and actors Rose Marie and Lainie Kazan.

 The last mention of the rebuilt Central Avenue store was in a December 1968 White Front ad.
-This ad also mentions the locations of 11 other Los Angeles-area stores.
-Of the 12 stores listed, 8 were in Los Angeles County, 2 in Orange County, and 2 in San Bernardino County.
-There are no verifiable records when this store official closed.
+This ad also mentioned the 11 other Los Angeles-area stores.
+Of the 12 stores total, 8 were in Los Angeles County, 2 in Orange County, and 2 in San Bernardino County.
+There are no verifiable records when the Central Avenue store closed.

 In March 1969, the 26th White Front store was opened on Mowry Avenue in Newark.
 This was the tenth store in Northern California.
 Celebrities included were singer Bill Medley of The Righteous Brothers; comedian Charles Nelson Reilly; plus actors Richard X. Slattery, Barbara Stuart, Dick Gautier, Warren Berlinger, Elizabeth Allen, Ann B. Davis, Bill Mumy, Susan Saint James, and Jay Silverheels.

 The 27th store in the chain was opened in the Puget Sound area of Washington state.

 In December 1969, the 28th White Front store in the nation and the 25th store in California was opened on Ventu Park Road in Thousand Oaks.
 Celebrities included were actors Lainie Kazan and Darby Hinton.

-The 29th White Front store in the nation and the 26th store in California was opened on the Imperial Highway at Normandie in the southwest portion of Los Angeles County in March 1970.
+The 29th White Front store in the nation and the 26th one in California was opened on the Imperial Highway at Normandie in the southwest portion of Los Angeles County in March 1970.
 This store is one of the first of the "new look" stores without the distinctive arch entryway.
-Celebrities included were NBA player and coach Bill Russell, Los Angeles Rams defense back Ron Smith, actor Don Mitchell, singer Abbe Lane, and singer Della Reese.
+Celebrities attending were NBA player and coach Bill Russell, Los Angeles Rams defense back Ron Smith, actor Don Mitchell, singer Abbe Lane, and singer Della Reese.

 In April 1970, the 30th White Front store and the 27th store in California was opened at Pierce and Central Avenues in Richmond El Cerrito.
 This was the 11th store in Northern California.